Somalia Islamist insurgency splits as loyalty of key commander wavers

-MOGADISHU Somalia's insurgency suffered a significant split after government officials confirmed on Friday that they had sent troops to repel Islamist fighters seeking to capture one of their own commanders.
+MOGADISHU (Reuters) - Somalia's insurgency suffered a significant split after government officials confirmed on Friday that they had sent troops to repel Islamist fighters seeking to capture one of their own commanders.

 The U.S. had offered a $5 million reward for the capture of Mukhtar Robow Abu Mansur, known universally as "Robow", once the spokesman and deputy leader of al Shabaab, an Islamist insurgency that wants to overthrow Somalia's weak U.N.-backed government.